python/typeshed/CONTRIBUTING.md

   and general issues, and do a few spot checks.
 * Review smaller, hand-crafted PRs thoroughly.

-When merging pull requests, follow this guideline:
+When merging pull requests, follow these guidelines:

+* Always wait for tests to pass before merging PRs.
+* Use "[Squash and merge](https://github.com/blog/2141-squash-your-commits)" to merge PRs.
 * Make sure the commit message is meaningful.
 For example, remove irrelevant intermediate commit messages.
 * The commit message for third-party stubs is used to generate the changelog.
   It should be valid Markdown, be comprehensive, read like a changelog entry, and assume that the reader has no access to the diff.
+* Delete branches for merged PRs (by maintainers pushing to the main repo).